 You do not need a big team.
 You need a few motivated people who are equally passionate as you are for the startup.
-They should not have the attitude of a employee but an employer who is consistently dedicated for the betterment of the workplace.
+They should not have the attitude of an employee but an employer who is consistently dedicated for the betterment of the workplace.
 Someone who comes to your workplace to earn a regular income should be kicked out of the core team.

 A vision of building an exemplary company should be the driving force than high salary and bonuses.
-Try to comprise a team which involves people with different attributes like a problem solver, someone with good leadership skills, someone who is best in software development and someone who understands finances etc.
+Try to comprise a team which involves people with different attributes like a problem solver, someone with good leadership qualities, someone who is best in software development and someone who understands finances etc.

 The Risk Management

 Every new undertaking involves a risk.
-Hence, every step in making a successful startup involves a risk like market risk – what if the market shrinks or vanishes for the product like film photography, product risk – what if the product doesn’t produce desired results, financial risk and natural risks etc.
+Hence, every step in making a successful startup involves a risk like market risk – what if the market shrinks or vanishes for the product like film photography, product risk – what if the product doesn’t produce desired results, financial risk, and natural risks, etc.

 You can extend the list of risk as much as you want.
-The essence is that risks can not be controlled.
+The essence is that risks cannot be controlled.
 What you can do then?
 You can mitigate the impact of the threat that a risk causes.
 Like financial failures can be dealt with a contingency fund, product risk can be mitigated by testing product and narrowing down the cost of production.

 You need a backup plan for every kind of uncertainty.
 It will not only save your money but also your time and energy.